This blog post was first posted in March 2018 but has been updated and refreshed in May 2022.

 The Room is a marketing platform targeting two audiences — influencers and brands.
-The website is split into two sections to better meet the needs of each audience, with each section having distinct resources, calls-to-actions and design elements.
+The website is split into two sections to better meet the needs of each audience, with each section having distinct resources, calls-to-actions, and design elements.

 A tribute to the flexibility of HubSpot CRM, the website perfectly reflects The Room’s brand.
-This is achieved through a combination of design choices including a vibrant style, bespoke icons and how uniquely images are laid out.
+This is achieved through a combination of design choices including a vibrant style, bespoke icons, and how uniquely images are laid out.
 Inspiring copy underscores their brand mission to “reward brands and influencers for being true to themselves.”

 Hillbrush is the UK’s largest manufacturer of brushes and hygienic cleaning products.
 Within its 100-year history, they’ve developed a lot of products for multiple industries across the globe.
-Their reach and extensive product catalogue present a challenge for any website.
+Their reach and extensive product catalog present a challenge for any website.
 How do you display the right products to the right people?